amar-ox/smart-network-repository/README.md

 ```

 ## Use Smart Repository
+When the smartrepo services starts it automatically loads and example network and create the database in Neo4j.
 The Neo4j browser is accessible at [localhost](http://localhost:7474/browser/)

 Example queries are available in the `queries/` folder.